lars-chen/rl-blog/_posts/2023-03-28-learning-barrier-certificates.md

 Where the term $$\underset{\phi}{C*}$$ is derived from $$C_{h}$$ being the set of all valid states.

-## How do barrier certificates fit into the CRABS algorithm?
+## Methodology: How do barrier certificates fit into CRABS?

 Now that we have covered the novel part of CRABS, we need to address the infrastructure of the algorithm and how it co-trains the barrier certificates along with the dynamics model.
 The first step of CRABS is to pretrain a soft-actor-critic policy, $$\pi_{init}$$ (https://arxiv.org/abs/1801.01290) until one is satisfied that the agent behaves safely.